Shafiq-Kyazze/Image-Classification-using-Neural-Networks/README.md

 # Findings
-* Used dropout method to reduce overfitting by the model.
+* Used dropout method to reduce overfitting by the trained model.
-* Improved knowledge about Convolutional Nueral Networks and deep leanring in general.
+* Improved knowledge about Convolutional Neural Networks and deep learning in general.
 * Managed to obtain an accuracy close to 90%.

 ![Accuracy graph](https://user-images.githubusercontent.com/58377262/91074220-244dfc80-e634-11ea-8d50-7accf6aa4c6a.png)\